zhao0294/cst8918-w25-a01-weather/README.md

   name: cst8918
 ```

-Activate that namespace with the `kubectl apply ./k8s/a01_namespace.yaml` command in the terminal.
+Activate that namespace with the `kubectl apply -f ./k8s/a01_namespace.yaml` command in the terminal.

 #### Deployment